-486200 486600 487000 487400 487800 The Transparent.srf file shows a partially transparent contour layer overlaid onto an aerial photograph.
+The Axes.srf file shows a contour layer overlaid onto an image map layer.

 Using Surfer

 The general steps to progress from a XYZ data set to a finished, grid-based map are as follows:

 Using Scripter

 Tasks can be automated in Surfer using Golden Software's Scripter program or any ActiveX Automation-compatible client, such as Visual BASIC.
 A script is a text file containing a series of instructions for execution when the script is run.
 Scripter can be used to perform almost any task in Surfer.
 You can do practically everything with a script that you can do manually with the mouse or from your keyboard.
 Scripter is installed in the same location as Surfer.
 Refer to the Surfer Automation help book in the online help for more information about Scripter.
 We have included several example scripts so that you can quickly see some of Scripter's capabilities.